-This lethally poisonous mushroom, which smells of radishes, is reddish orange with a pointed, umbonate cap covered with fibrils.
+Cortinarius rubellus, commonly known as the Deadly Webcap, is a lethally poisonous mushroom that smells of radishes and is reddish-orange with a pointed, umbonate cap covered with fibrils.

-Cortinarius limonius, also poisonous, has more vivid orange coloring.
-Cortinarius orellanus has a less conical cap and grows near decidous trees.
+include Cortinarius limonius, which is also poisonous but has more vivid orange colouring.
+Cortinarius orellanus has a less conical cap and grows near deciduous trees.

 on the www.first-nature.com web site.